rancher/rancher/docs/concepts/index.md

 ## Concepts
 ---

 In this section we introduce the key concepts in Rancher.
-You should be familiar with these concepts before attempting to use Rancher in production.
+You should be familiar with these concepts before attempting to use Rancher.

 ### Users

-Rancher is a multi-user platform.
-Each user has a distinct view of the resources and containers.
-Rancher open source software is configured to authenticate against GitHub.
-In the future, Rancher will authenticate against multiple user directories such as LDAP or Active Directory.

-To learn more about how to add users, please read about [access control]({{site.baseurl}}/docs/configuration/access-control/), which needs to be configured to add users.

-<a id="host"></a>
+Users govern who has the access rights to view and manage Rancher resources within their environment.
+By default, Rancher is configured with access for a single tenant but user authentication can be enabled using Github for multi-user support.

+Please read about [access control]({{site.baseurl}}/docs/configuration/access-control/) to enable GitHub authentication.

+### Environments

+All hosts and any Rancher resources (i.e. containers, load balancers, etc.) are created and belong to an environment.
+Access control to who can view and manage these resources are then defined by the owner of the environment.
+Rancher currently supports the capability for each user to manage and invite other users to their environment and allows for the ability to create multiple environments for different workloads.
+For example, you may want to create a "dev" environment and a separate "production" environment with its own set of resources and limited user access for your application deployment.

+[Access control]({{site.baseurl}}/docs/configuration/access-control/) will need to be set up before being able to [share environments]({{site.baseurl}}/docs/configuration/environments/) with users.

 ### Hosts